|

 for up to 2 1/2 hours.
 Total trip distance could be 12 miles or up to

-5 hours in the boat.
+5 hours in the boat round trip.
 Most people who are active and who like outdoor

 Being able to paddle efficiently helps.

-Having a boat that moves efficiently through the water (a longer boat)
+Having a boat that moves efficiently through the water (usually a longer boat)

 helps.
 Some canoes, and short, wide kayaks like kiwis take a lot of energy